SRPe temp banner image_revised.jpg

 University of Dundee

-Associate Professor, School of Engineering & Physical Sciences, Heriot-Watt University
+Reader, School of Computing, Engineering and Physical Sciences, University of the West of Scotland.

 Claire Ordoyno